evansneath/compiler/README.md

 ```

 At the moment, the compiler will scan the source file for all valid tokens and
 parse the language grammar.
-All scanner and parser errors will be outputted
+All scanner, parser, and type errors will be
-as they are encountered.
+outputted as they are encountered.

 The `test-src/` directory contains test source files which have several examples
 of token scanning with error/warning handling and grammar parsing.